nerves-project/ssh_subsystem_fwup/README.md

 * `:fwup_env` - a list of name,value tuples to be passed to the OS environment for fwup
 * `:fwup_extra_options` - additional options to pass to fwup like for setting public keys
-* `:precheck_callback` - an MFA to call when there's a connection.
+* `:precheck_callback` - an MFArgs to call when there's a connection.
 If specified, the callback will be passed the username and the current set of options.
 If allowed, it should return `{:ok, new_options}`.
 Any other return value closes the connection.
-* `:success_callback` - an MFA to call when a firmware update completes successfully.
+* `:success_callback` - an MFArgs to call when a firmware update completes successfully.
 Defaults to `{Nerves.Runtime, :reboot, []}`.
 * `:task` - the task to run in the firmware update.
 Defaults to `"upgrade"`